xuankai91/openai-cs-agents-demo/README.md

 1. **Start with checking for existing roaming plans, in a new session:**
    - User: "Hi, I would like to check on my roaming plan"
    - The CS Agent should prompt you to provide your name & mobile number.
-   - CS Agent: "Sure!
-Before I help you with checking your roaming plan, may I have your name and phone number, please?"
+   - CS Agent: "Before I assist you with your roaming plan, could you please provide your name and phone number?
+This information is necessary to look up your account and assist you further."

 2. **Provide info and retrieve existing plan:**
-   - User: "John Smith, 91111111"
+   - User: "John Smith, 91111111."
    - CS agent retrieves info, hands off to Roaming Agent.
 Context will be updated to previously purchased plan
+   - Roaming Agent: "Thank you, John.
+Could you please let me know if you would like a recommendation for a roaming plan based on your travel destinations, or if you have specific questions about the roaming plans?"

-3. **I would like to cancel my roaming plan:**
+3. **Cancel my roaming plan:**
-   - User: "Hi, I would like to check on my roaming plan"
+   - User: "I would like to cancel my roaming plan"
-   - Cancellation Agent will confirm your details & plan.
+   - Directed to Cancellation Agent, which will confirm your details & plan.
-   - Cancellation Agent: "I have your phone number as 91111111 and your current roaming plan as Asia.
-Is that information correct for the cancellation of your roaming plan?"
+   - Cancellation Agent: "I understand you want to cancel your roaming plan.
+To confirm, is your phone number 91111111 and your current plan Asia?"

 4. **Affirm cancellation:**
    - User: "That is correct"
    - Cancellation Agent uses cancellation tool to remove plan.
 Context will be updated to no plan.
-   - Cancellation Agent: "Your roaming plan has been successfully canceled.
-Is there anything else I can assist you with today?"
+   - Cancellation Agent: "Your roaming plan for phone number 91111111 has been successfully canceled.
+If you need any further assistance, feel free to ask!"

+This flow demonstrates how, in a new session, the system has persistent memory of previously purchased plans by retrieving purchase records.
+It similarly demonstrates tool usage & updates the context/record to account for roaming plan cancellations.

 ## known issues:
 1. Node.js may run into installation & runtime issues.
 Easiest rectification is to redownload the image & reinstall.
+2. CS Agent sometimes re-triggers asking for name & phone number, then context is wiped
+3. System currently does not account for exceptions (e.g. parts of India & Thailand, Myanmar, etc.); only covered & non-covered countries.

 ## License